cjsimon250/Kitchen-Keeper/README.md

 ## Installation

 1. Create a database named `kitchen-keeper`,
 2. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
-We recommend using Postico to run those queries as that was used to create the queries,
+We recommend using Postico to run those queries as that was used to create the queries.
-3. Create a `.env` file and set "SERVER_SESSION_SECRET" to whatever you like as long as it is longer than 8 characters
+3. Create a `.env` file and set "SERVER_SESSION_SECRET" to whatever you like as long as it is longer than 8 characters.
-4. Open up your editor of choice and run an `npm install`
+4. Open up your editor of choice and run an `npm install`.
-5. Run `npm run server` in your terminal
+5. Run `npm run server` in your terminal.
-6. Run `npm run client` in your terminal
+6. Run `npm run client` in your terminal.
 7. The `npm run client` command will open up a new browser tab for you!

 ## Usage